 By Suadad al-Salhy

-BAGHDAD (Reuters) - Iraq said on Friday it has denied permission to a North Korean plane bound for Syria to pass through Iraqi airspace on suspicion it could be carrying weapons, and the United States stressed the need to prevent any such arms transfers.
+BAGHDAD (Reuters) - Iraq has denied permission to a North Korean plane bound for Syria to pass through Iraqi airspace on Saturday because it suspects it could be carrying weapons, a senior official said on Friday.

-Iraq has also denied a Western intelligence report that Iranian aircraft had flown weapons and military personnel over Iraqi airspace to help Syrian President Bashar al-Assad in his 18-month-old fight against rebels seeking to end his rule.
+Iraq on Thursday denied a Western intelligence report that said Iranian aircraft had flown weapons and military personnel over Iraqi airspace to Syria to help President Bashar al-Assad battle an 18-month-old uprising.

 U.S. officials said earlier this month they were questioning Iraq about Iranian flights in Iraqi air space.
 On Wednesday, U.S. Senator John Kerry threatened to review U.S. aid to Baghdad if it does not halt such overflights to Syria.

 (This story is corrected to make clear that the plane was due to fly on coming Saturday (Sept.
 22)

 Guy Benson - Hillary Spokesman on Email Server: Look, I Don't Know What 'Wiped' Means, Okay?

 Arby’s apologizes to police department after employee refused to serve officer - Hot Air

 War on cops: Female officer in Penn. assaulted and thrown over guardrail after stopping to help disabled vehicle

 Concealed Carrier Shoots Armed Robber In Detroit...
 Again.
 Still. - Bearing Arms - Detroit, Guns Saving Lives, Michigan